analysis-tools-dev/static-analysis/README.md

 ## Solidity

+* [slither](https://github.com/trailofbits/slither) - Static analysis framework that runs a suite of vulnerability detectors, prints visual information about contract details, and provides an API to easily write custom analyses
 * [solium](https://github.com/duaraghav8/Solium) - Solium is a linter to identify and fix style and security issues in Solidity smart contracts

 ## SQL